ericminikel/prionalliance/_posts/2018-12-03-end-of-the-year-update.markdown

 **A donor has generously offered to match your contributions 1:1 up to a total of $10,000 through the end of the year.** If you can, please make a tax-deductible donation to our effort to develop a drug for prion disease.
 You can [donate online via PayPal](http://www.prionalliance.org/donate/), or mail a check to Prion Alliance, PO Box 391953, Cambridge, MA 02139.
 Thank you so much for your continued support.

+*Update Dec 10, 2018: a second donor has stepped up to match contributions from the $10,001 mark to $15,000.
+One week on, we've raised $8,170, so there is $6,830 of match left!
+Keep the donations coming!
+Thank you so much!*

 with love,

 Sonia, Eric, and Daruka